marcullo/fall-sensor/README.md

 # Fall Sensor
-Detect human fall and perform emergency procedure.
+Fall detection system based on incremental development model.

-> This content is the appendix of Engineering Thesis written for AGH University of Science and Technology in the academic year 2017/18.
+> This is the appendix of an Engineering Thesis written for AGH University of Science and Technology in the academic year 2017/18.
 Author: Lukasz Marcul.

 ## Purpose